cam68/tvm/apps/topi_recipe/README.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-# TOPI: TVM Operator Inventory
+# TOPI Recipe: TVM Operator Optimization Recipes

 TOPI is the operator collection library for TVM intended at sharing the effort of crafting and optimizing tvm generated kernels.
 The goal: